Adapting to Change: A Comparison of Continual and Transfer Learning for Modeling Building Thermal Dynamics under Concept Drifts: Discussion

 The first experiment showed the influence of seasonality for adaptive learning, demonstrating that summer data is more difficult to predict than winter data.
 This is most likely due to a more constant temperature in the winter due to the heat source, compared to more peaks in the summer due to free-floating conditions, as already discussed in Section \ref{ch:ex_undrifted}.
 An additional observation is that adaptive learning reduces the errors for summer data over time.
 The second experiment analyzed the effect of retrofits and changes in occupancy.
 The retrofit demonstrated a large effect on the model from scratch and a medium effect on the CL and TL strategies.
 This is probably due to the generalization capabilities of the general TL model, which profited from pretraining on 450 buildings with different insulation properties.
 The model trained from scratch could not benefit from prior knowledge and most likely overfitted to the pre-drift state of the target building.
-However, the drift reveals that the general TL model appears to perform worse for well-insulated buildings, compared to the broad distribution of buildings.
-The reason for this may be the pretraining distribution of buildings, where well-insulated buildings demonstrate an edge case of the distribution \cite{raisch2025gentlgeneraltransferlearning}.
-Future research may address this issue and enhance the performance of the general TL model for well-insulated buildings.
+However, the drift reveals that the general TL model appears to perform worse for well-insulated buildings, compared to the broad distribution of buildings. \editt{To underline this assumption, we show the average performance of GIL (fine-tune general model for each update step) and IFT (fine-tune general model only once) for undrifted target buildings sorted by U-values in the Appendix Figure \ref{fig:u_values_scatter}.
+These methods best indicate the general TL models' performance, as these don't follow an recursive updating strategy.
+GIL and IFT exhibit a U-shaped pattern, achieving their best performance at a U-value of 0.85 $W/(m^2K)$.} \editt{The worse performance for well-insulated buildings may result from} the dataset used for pretraining the general TL model, which employed a uniform distribution of buildings with outer wall U-values ranging from 0.1 to 1.3, as these represent a large distribution of European single-family houses \cite{raisch2025gentlgeneraltransferlearning}.
+Consequently, well-insulated buildings (U-values around 0.1) represent an edge case within this distribution.
+Results reveal that the general TL model appears slightly biased toward the mean of the pretrained dataset.
+Future research could address this limitation by incorporating more buildings that represent the lower end of the U-value range or by developing specialized general models tailored to specific insulation levels, such as those of well-insulated buildings.
 The experiment for the change in occupancy demonstrates little effect on the methods that incorporated the general TL model.
 This indicates good generalization of the general TL model and the absence of catastrophic forgetting regarding user behavior.
 The model from scratch, on the other hand, revealed a large effect on the change in occupancy, as it only incorporated data of one occupancy pattern.
 Finally, the large-scale analysis highlights the strong performance of the SML method.
-SML achieved the best results in both the large-scale and retrofit experiments.
-For the occupancy change and the undrifted data, its performance was comparable to eALG, which showed slightly better outcomes.
+SML achieved the best results in the drifted and undrifted scenarios, followed by eALG.
 Overall, the results indicate that plasticity is not observed in thermal dynamics modeling for buildings, as the error remains stable even with extensive training.
 This may be due to the small number of updates performed over time, compared to traditional CL, which typically involves many more updates.
 Similarly, catastrophic forgetting is not a major concern, since the focus for buildings is performing well on the new task, unlike traditional CL, which aims to maintain performance on both new and past tasks.